zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/introduction/introduction.md

 * A trading partner management interface.
 * An EDI schema editor for customization.
 * A specialized B2B tracking user interface for viewing messages exchanged with trading partners.
-* Adapters to support B2B protocols such as AS2 and FTP.
+* Adapters to support B2B protocols such as AS2, FTP and SFTP.
 See [Transport Protocols Supported in B2B for Oracle Integration] (https://docs.oracle.com/en/cloud/paas/integration-cloud/integration-b2b/transport-protocols-supported-oracle-b2b.html#GUID-A200BA30-65F0-486A-BBBA-BAA1D84D131A).
 * Actions you place within your integrations for EDI processing.
 See [Business Protocols Supported in B2B for Oracle Integration](https://docs.oracle.com/en/cloud/paas/integration-cloud/integration-b2b/business-protocols-supported-oracle-b2b.html#GUID-CBAF3DC2-0A64-4AC4-BD2D-4F940223DC9A).